DXC Technology Co (DXC) Stock: A Look at the Analyst Recommendations - News Heater

 DXC) stock’s latest price update

-DXC Technology Co (NYSE: DXC)’s stock price has decreased by -0.22 compared to its previous closing price of 23.00.
-However, the company has seen a 1.55% increase in its stock price over the last five trading sessions.
+DXC Technology Co (NYSE: DXC) has seen a decline in its stock price by -0.17 in relation to its previous close of 23.08.
+However, the company has experienced a 0.17% gain in its stock price over the last five trading sessions.
 Zacks Investment Research reported 2023-11-02 that DXC Technology’s (DXC) Q2 earnings decline year over year, primarily due to lower revenues and higher interest expenses, partially offset by the benefits of cost-saving initiatives and a lower share count.

 DXC’s Market Performance

-DXC Technology Co (DXC) has experienced a 1.55% rise in stock performance for the past week, with a 17.69% rise in the past month, and a 9.81% rise in the past quarter.
-The volatility ratio for the week is 2.20%, and the volatility levels for the past 30 days are at 2.55% for DXC.
-The simple moving average for the last 20 days is 7.28% for DXC stock, with a simple moving average of -4.24% for the last 200 days.
+DXC Technology Co (DXC) has seen a 0.17% rise in stock performance for the week, with a 17.85% gain in the past month and a 10.88% surge in the past quarter.
+The volatility ratio for the week is 1.36%, and the volatility levels for the past 30 days are at 2.32% for DXC.
+The simple moving average for the last 20 days is 4.39% for DXC stock, with a simple moving average of -3.44% for the last 200 days.

 Analysts’ Opinion of DXC